Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Enhanced PINNs: Integrating Residual-Based Adaptive Refinement and Causality Training

 \subsection{Causality training method}

-To mitigate the issue of the erroneous convergence of PINN caused by the temporal evolution in spatio-temporal equations, the causality training method is proposed by introducing a simple re-formulation of residual loss function \cite {wang2022respecting}.
-A new weighted residual loss is defined as:
+To mitigate the issue of the erroneous convergence of PINN caused by the temporal evolution in spatio-temporal equations, the causality training method is proposed by defining temporal residual loss function $\mathcal L_r(t,\bm\theta)$ with spatial set $\left\{\bm{x}^j_r \right\}_{j=1}^{N_x}$ \cite {wang2022respecting}:

-where $t$ denotes time, and the total time is divided into $N_t$ intervals, and the residual loss of each interval is weighted by $\omega_k$, expressed as:
+where $t$ denotes time, and the total time is divided into $N_t$ intervals ($\left\{ t_k\right\}_{k=1}^{N_t}$).
+Thus, the reformulation of the residual loss function is given by: